microsoft/xlang/DesignNotes/LDN03 - Type System Specification.md

 Custom attributes must have public visibility.

-Attributes may specify the types of WinRT type constructs they may be associated with via the AttributeUsageAttribute.
+Attributes may specify the types of xlang type constructs they may be associated with via the AttributeUsageAttribute.

-In Windows 8, 3rd parties cannot define custom attributes.
-Only the custom attributes defined by the system are supported.